Space Dogs: Return to Earth

-The movie released in Russia on 24 September 2020 and the UK on 11 December 2020 with its international title Space Dogs: Return to Earth.
+Space Dogs: Return to Earth was released in Russia on 24 September 2020 and the UK on 11 December 2020.
 Epic Pictures distributed the film in North America on 2 April 2021.
 Critics from domestic and international countries had generally positive reviews for the film.

 Plot

 In the Hurricane Alley, a strange whirlpool spins out of control.
-Meanwhile brave cosmonauts Belka and Strelka are in their spaceship.
-They see rare mineral samples somewhere in the asteroid belt near Saturn.
-They risk their lives to extract the samples when a call receives from Soviet command.
+Meanwhile, brave cosmonauts Belka and Strelka are in their spaceship.
+They extract rare mineral samples somewhere in the asteroid belt near Saturn.
+They risk their lives to extract the samples when they receive a call from Soviet command.
 The director reports a mysterious phenomenon in the tropics of the Atlantic Ocean.
 Strelka is promoted as pilot because the space command director found Belka's steering to be lacking.
 As the ship changes course both cosmonauts become distanced due to the promotion.
 But the space explorers realize that this new mission will require teamwork, making them friends again.